justinwoo/my-blog-posts/posts/2017-03-05-building-a-mobile-web-audio-player-with-purescript-halogen.md

+# Building a mobile web audio player with Purescript-Halogen

 For a long time now, I've had this problem that I haven't liked any media players on Android for listening to long files, especially podcasts.
 While many media players come with a 30-second rewind, they don't give me the level of control I want, which is to be able to skip forward 30 seconds and move around in 5-10 second intervals.
 Well, what can you do, right?

 I had in mind to either do this with React Native and Web.
 Well, considering I only need to pick a single file, control playback, and target my own Android devices (which are all > 4.4), this wasn't that hard of a decision.
 This also saved me the trouble of trying to get this published.